 Dr. Richardson Bruna works at the intersection of Latino education, science education, and literacy to explore the socioacademic identity development of US Mexican newcomer youth in demographically-transitioning schools and communities and to expose the transnational interplay of educational structure and agency in these diasporic contexts.
-She also leads ISU's King and Moulton Pathways to College Initiative, a promise program partnership with local Des Moines schools and community organizations to enhance college access and affordability for youth historically excluded from higher education.
+She also leads the ISU 4U Promise Initiative, a promise program partnership with local Des Moines schools and community organizations to enhance college access and affordability for youth historically excluded from higher education.

 Dr. Salisbury's work investigates leadership activities in high schools that promote equitable learning opportunities for students of color; especially focusing on recognizing students and community members as school leaders.